Yasir1986/Indecision-App/README.md

 # Indecision-App
-Indecision-App with react,webpack,yarn &amp; scss
+Indecision-App with react, webpack, yarn &amp; scss

 Follow the steps to run this Indecision App